 Most limited company directors draw a low salary and restrict dividends.
 That plan works great for reducing your tax bill.
 But it does little to support a generic mortgage application.

 That’s where we step in.
 We’ve developed unparalleled relationships with underwriters over more than a decade.
-We offer you the leverage of our experience and flexible underwriting terms.
+We offer you the leverage of our experience and ible underwriting terms.

 Enterprising Mortgages for an Enterprising Workforce